Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Problem Formulation

-A range of algorithms can be used to determine an optimal policy through Deep RL training, including off-policy algorithms such as Soft Actor Critic (SAC) \cite{haarnoja2018soft}, Deep Deterministic Policy Gradient (DDPG) \cite{silver2014deterministic}, and Twin Delayed Deep Deterministic Policy (TD3) Gradients \cite{fujimoto2018addressing}, and on-policy algorithms such as Trust Region Policy Optimization (TRPO) \cite{schulman2015trust}, Asynchronous Advantage Actor Critic (A3C) \cite{mnih2016asynchronous} and Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
-While off-policy methods tend to be more sample efficient (since they can reuse old data through the use of a replay buffer), on-policy methods directly optimize the objective and favor stability over sample efficiency \cite{SpinningUp2018}.
-TRPO is a second-order algorithm which prevents large, sometimes destructive updates to the policy parameters by restricting the amount by which an update is allowed to change the policy \cite{gangwani2018policy}.
-PPO is a first order approximation to TRPO and restricts the size of policy update via a KL divergence penalty or clipping mechanism \cite{gangwani2018policy}.
+\updates{The goal of Deep RL training is to tune policy parameters $\theta$ so the average episode return is maximized.
+For this task} a range of algorithms can be used including off-policy algorithms such as Soft Actor Critic (SAC) \cite{haarnoja2018soft}, Deep Deterministic Policy Gradient (DDPG) \cite{silver2014deterministic}, and on-policy algorithms such as Asynchronous Advantage Actor Critic (A3C) \cite{mnih2016asynchronous} and Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
+While off-policy methods tend to be more sample efficient (since they can reuse old data through the use of a replay buffer), on-policy methods directly optimize the objective and favor stability over sample efficiency \cite{SpinningUp2018,tang2020discretizing}.
+In particular, PPO is an on-policy algorithm which restricts the size of policy update via a KL divergence penalty or clipping mechanism.
 PPO is one of the most popular Deep RL methods, achieving state-of-the-art performance across a wide range of challenging tasks \cite{wang2019trust,schulman2017proximal}.
 In this work we use PPO for all Deep RL training.
+Our implementation of PPO uses the following surrogate objective function,